lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Convention for Target Value {#target_value}

 The Target Value is a list of binary sequences of any length, aligned to the left.
 In the rule, the structure will be used as a list, with index as a key.
 The highest index value is used to compute the size of the index sent in residue for the match-mapping CDA (Compression Decompression Action).
-The index allows to specify several values:
+The index can specify several values:

-* For Equal and LSB, Target Value contains a single element.
+* For Equal and MSB, Target Value contains a single element.
 Therefore, the index is set to 0.

 * For match-mapping, Target Value can contain several elements.
 Index values MUST start from 0 and MUST be contiguous.

-If the header field contains a text, the binary sequence uses the same enconding.
+If the header field contains a text, the binary sequence uses the same encoding.

 ## Convention for Matching Operator